We want to make a lasting difference in the health of your family.

 Since the start of this venture, I have become aware of Project ECHO (http://echo.unm.edu/), which indeed pursues a similar patient education goal through technology.
 Dr. Jason Hwang, co-author of Innovator’s Prescription, a bestseller by Clayton Christensen of Harvard Business School, alerted me to Project Echo.
 This validates the concept of global interaction between leading medical experts who are precisely matched to patient’s problem, and local doctors who care for the patient.

 This is about collaboration, not competition.
 It is about breaking the silos and aiming for a better flow of knowledge and compassion in medicine.

 About Dr. Anton Titov

 Dr. Anton Titov has extensive international clinical and research experience.
 He was a Neurological Surgery Resident at Brigham and Women’s Hospital and Children’s Hospital Boston (major teaching hospitals of Harvard Medical School), a Research Fellow in Neurology at Children’s Hospital Boston, and a Research Fellow in Medicine at Beth Israel Deaconess Medical Center in Boston (also a major teaching hospital of Harvard Medical School).
 He also had medical experience in the UK, including Freeman Hospital in Newcastle upon Tyne, University Hospital of South Manchester, and Royal Shrewsbury Hospital.

 Dr. Titov received an MBA from Harvard Business School and a PhD in Molecular and Cell Biology from The Rockefeller University (laboratory of Dr. Günter Blobel, who was awarded Nobel Prize in Medicine in 1999).
 He was a Special International Student at Harvard Medical School, where he rotated at Massachusetts General Hospital’s Cancer Center, Lown Cardiovascular Group, and Neurosurgery department of Brigham and Women’s Hospital.
-He holds an MD from St. Petersburg Medical Academy in Russia.
+He holds an MD from St. Petersburg Medical Academy.
 He also studied mathematics at St. Petersburg State University.

-Dr. Titov also held positions in the life sciences and investment management industry, including Director at Investment Department of Skolkovo Foundation; Healthcare Advisor to TVM Capital; Managing Director at Onexim Group, a Vice-President at Delta Private Equity Partners, and an Associate at Investment Banking division of Goldman Sachs International (London).
+Dr. Titov also held positions in the life sciences and investment management industry: Healthcare Advisor to TVM Capital; Managing Director at Onexim Group, a Vice-President at Delta Private Equity Partners, and an Associate at Investment Banking division of Goldman Sachs International (London).

 Our strategy: ‘Art gallery business model’